 - 1 medium onion chopped

-- 2 cloves garlic chopped
+- 3 cloves garlic chopped

 - 1 pound ground beef

-- 3 tablespoons brown sugar
+- 1 tablespoon brown sugar

 - 2 tablespoons Worcestershire sauce

-- 1 tablespoon paprika
+- 1 tablespoon chili powder

 - Salt and pepper to taste

-- Buns for serving
+- Buns for serving (toasted buns are best!)

-Add garlic and cook another minute, stirring.
+- Add garlic and cook another minute, stirring.

-Serve on your favorite buns!
+- Serve on your favorite buns!